 6. Consider accessibility and inclusivity

 Raising the importance of accessibility in UX can distinguish the truly excellent examples of UX writing.
-Great UX is not only about being visually accessible, but also ensuring that your choice of words is inclusive for your entire audience.
+Great UX is not only about being visually accessible, but also ensuring that your choice of words is inclusive for your entire audience through accessible communication.
 This may range from considering how language needs to be inclusive along grounds of race, gender, or neurodiversity.
 Ask yourself whether there may be areas in your UX writing that are unintentionally alienating people within your organization.

 To make sure everybody feels included, it’s important to use terminology that is universally accepted and resonates with diverse groups of employees.
 We know from speaking with companies in all industries that gaining internal buy-in and engagement is easier when language reflects everyone’s lived experience and personal preferences.